 But the openness trend has been reversed.
 In response to possible leaks or theft of weapons-related information, Congress and the administration have intensified controls over nuclear information through measures ranging from a freeze on automatic declassification to increased use of lie detectors and restrictions on international cooperation at Energy Department laboratories.
 These actions threaten U.S. security more than they enhance it.¶ Alarm bells¶ From the beginning, O'Leary's openness efforts alarmed many in the national security community.
 They feared that declassification and increased access to information might contribute to nuclear proliferation or benefit potential U.S. adversaries.
 The critics gained ammunition in 1998 when nuclear weapons design information was found in some documents more than 25 years old, which had been slated for automatic declassification within several years under a 1995 executive order.¶ Congress immediately barred the department from automatically declassifying documents without reviewing them, and it directed the department to develop a plan for screening documents that might contain nuclear weapons-related information.
 At Energy Secretary Bill Richardson's request, President Bill Clinton extended the deadline for automatically declassifying documents under the 1995 order by up to 36 months.¶ The 1998 "Chinese spy scandal" added fuel to the fire.
 The report of a special House committee chaired by Christopher Cox, a Republican from California, released on May 25, 1999, took a worst-case view.
 China, it said, had stolen and would exploit information on advanced U.S. thermonuclear weapons.¶ Reports of possible Chinese espionage at the weapons labs triggered calls for sweeping action.
 Further, they reinforced concerns about the Energy Department's openness measures among those who had long believed that the agency's let-the-sun-shine-in policy was symptomatic of a casual attitude toward protecting critical nuclear-weapons information.

 2AC Secret Committee CP

-Aff is a prerequisite- NRC secrecy precludes political decisionmaking- Secrecy makes bad policymaking inevitable- 1AC is an impact turn
+Aff is a prerequisite- NRC secrecy precludes political decisionmaking- Secrecy makes bad policymaking inevitable- 1AC is an internal link turn to fairness and effective deliberation, the values implied in their argument

 Ellington 2004 (Thomas Coke Ellington, PhD Philosophy 2004 University of Maryland, “OFFICIAL SECRECY: SELF, STATE AND SOCIETY,” doctoral dissertation, http://drum.lib.umd.edu/bitstream/1903/1728/1/umi-umd-1699.pdf)